-We continue to focus on senior debt investments with strong terms at attractive yields or expected total returns and generally avoid debt in private equity-owned companies where we think there could be material risk of asset leakage or disputes between lenders.
+We remain focused on senior debt investments with strong terms at attractive yields or expected total returns and we generally avoid debt in private equity-owned companies where we think there could be material risk of asset leakage or disputes between lenders.
 We believe the flexibility of our strategy and the expertise of our team have helped drive strong outperformance versus the loan and high yield bond indices and that FSCO offers a differentiated value proposition for several key reasons:

-- Fully scaled credit platform: FSCO is one of the largest credit-focused closed-end funds in the market, with \$2.1 billion in assets as of December 31, 2023.
+- Fully scaled credit platform: With \$2.3 billion in assets as of December 31, 2024, FSCO is one of the largest credit-focused closed-end funds in the market.
 Size and scale matter in credit investing, especially when it comes to maximizing deal flow, mitigating risks, and achieving economies of scale.
-The portfolio management team also leverages the full resources, infrastructure, and expertise of FS Investments, a \$76 billion alternative asset manager.5 - Flexible strategy investing across public and private credit: Our ability to invest across public and private markets differentiates us from traditional credit funds and allows us to adjust allocations based on where we believe the best risk-adjusted return opportunities lie.
+The portfolio management team also leverages the full resources, infrastructure, and expertise of FS Investments, a \$83.5 billion alternative asset manager. - Flexible strategy investing across private and public credit: Our ability to invest across private and public markets differentiates us from traditional credit funds and allows us to adjust allocations based on where we believe the best risk-adjusted return opportunities lie, as our shift further into private markets during the annual reporting period exemplified.
 Our goal is to dynamically allocate capital to the most attractive opportunities across the credit and business cycle, and we think this leads to enhanced stockholder returns relative to a more confined strategy.
-Importantly, we are not constrained by a specific asset class mandate-we can invest across loans, bonds, structured credit and highly structured equity investments and across fixed / floating rate assets. - Strong track record: Since the current investment team assumed all portfolio management responsibilities in January 2018, the Fund has outperformed high yield bonds by 260bps and loans by 171bps.
-The team has invested more than \$7 billion over the last six years in non-traditional areas of the credit market, including opportunistic and event-driven credit, dislocated/ special situations and private structured capital solutions. - Competitive cost structure: We believe our cost structure provides FSCO with a unique advantage.
-43% of the Fund's drawn leverage is comprised of fixed rate preferred debt financings, which provide favorable regulatory treatment vs. traditional term or revolving credit facilities and provide flexibility in the types of assets we can borrow against.
+Importantly, we are not constrained by a specific asset class mandate-we can invest across loans, bonds, structured credit and highly structured equity investments and across fixed / floating rate assets.